joric/mitosis/mitosis-bluetooth/README.md

   FLASH (rx) : ORIGIN = 0x1b000, LENGTH = 0x25000
   RAM (rwx) :  ORIGIN = 0x20002000, LENGTH = 0x2000
 ```
+To build with this settings, set stack and heap to 1024 or something in `gcc_startup_nrf51.S`.

 ## Debugging